-Erectile dysfunction is a problem achieving and maintaining an erection long enough to engage in sex.
-People used to use the word, “impotence”, but most healthcare professionals now use the term, “erectile dysfunction”.
+Erectile dysfunction is difficulty achieving and maintaining an erection long enough to engage in sex.
+People used to use the word, “impotence”, but most healthcare professionals use the term, “erectile dysfunction”.

-Let’s look at some of the most common questions that are asked about erectile disfunction:
+Here’s a look at some of the most common questions that are asked about erectile dysfunction:

 1) Is erectile dysfunction common?

 Erectile dysfunction affects about 30 million men in the United States, according to the National Institutes of Health (NIH).

 2) What are the symptoms of erectile dysfunction?

 You may have erectile dysfunction (ED) if you: